AnnZoeFreelancer/Namaste-React/Notes/NR-Ch-10-WhatIsSeenIsSold.md

 You can check in package.json file.
 Tailwind and postcss will be there

-We need to do some configuration npx tailwind init gave use tailwind-config.js file
+We need to do some configuration npx tailwind init gave us tailwind-config.js file
 /** @type {import('tailwindcss').Config} */
 module.exports = {
   content: [ ],